 Database searches.
 To identify articles that are potentially relevant to our topic of investigation, we conducted searches using Google Scholar, Psychinfo, Web of Science - social science citation index, Proquest- dissertations and theses (for suitability, see Gehanno et al., 2013; Martin-Martin et al., 2019; Moreau & Gamble, 2020).

 For personal factors, the keywords were personality trait*, openness, extraversion, introversion, conscientiousness, agreeability, neuroticism, anxiety, social anxiety, thinking style, convergent thinking, divergent thinking, Need for Closure, creative self-efficacy, epistemic motivation, Need for Cognition, emotional intelligence.
-For creative outcomes, the keyword is creativity.
-On the overall, all search patterns included the following operators: “group*” OR "team" AND “correlation”.
+For creative outcomes, the keyword was simply “creativity.”
+Initially, we had planned to use more specific search terms (such as “number of ideas”); however, this led to very few results which prompted us to switch to a broader search strategy.
+All search patterns included the following operators: “group*” OR "team" AND “correlation”.

 During the search, keywords related to constructs were linked with the Boolean logic operators “OR” and keywords between construct 1 and construct 2 with “AND”.
-Variations of the keywords were included in the search with the original keywords if search results yield less than 100 results, linked with “OR”. (e.g., “personality trait*” AND “useful*”).
-More information on the search pattern process can be found in the coding sheet under the tab “search pattern”.
-Database searches for each search pattern was terminated after combining through 30 records consecutively without potentially relevant papers for the inclusion criteria.
+Variations of the keywords were included in the search with the original keywords if search results yielded fewer than 100 results, linked with “OR”. (e.g., “personality trait*” AND “useful*”).
+More information on the search pattern process can be found in the coding sheet under the tab “search pattern.”
+Database searches for each search pattern were terminated after combing through 30 records consecutively without potentially relevant papers for the inclusion criteria.

-The search included papers listed under the “related articles” and “cited by” features in Google Scholar to identify papers that are similar or have cited the identified articles that can be included in our analysis.
+The search included papers listed under the “related articles” and “cited by” features in Google Scholar to identify papers that are similar or have cited the identified articles.
 We looked at other articles that were published by identified authors in the field to check if there were relevant papers that we may have missed.
-We systematically contacted the authors of the identified articles (see the pre-registered email template in supplementary) and issued a call for unpublished findings on ResearchGate and Twitter to find relevant unpublished data.
+We systematically contacted the authors of the identified articles (see the pre-registered email template in the supplement) and issued a call for unpublished findings on ResearchGate and Twitter to find relevant unpublished data.
 For all the articles, titles, abstracts, tables, and methods sections were scanned to identify the relevance of a source.

 Inclusion and Exclusion Criteria

-Correlational meta-analyses typically exclude studies that had manipulations of the target variable before the said variable was measured (e.g., Chevance et al., 2019), or conduct a separate meta-analysis for studies with manipulations or interventions (e.g., Schmitt et al., 2014; van Kleeck et al., 2010).
-First, we restricted our meta-analysis to correlational studies that measure personal factors in creative contexts.
-Studies were excluded if they 1) experimentally manipulated IV-related of personal factors (e.g., manipulated motivation, social climate and anxiety, information and Need for Closure, etc.), 2) failed to report the crucial statistics necessary for a meta-analysis (i.e., correlation coefficient or other effect sizes that can be transformed into correlation coefficient, sample size), or 3) not written in English or French unless all necessary information was provided in English or could be obtained from the authors.
+Correlational meta-analyses typically exclude studies that manipulated the target variable prior to measurement (e.g., Chevance et al., 2019), or alternatively conduct a separate meta-analysis for studies with manipulations or interventions (e.g., Schmitt et al., 2014; van Kleeck et al., 2010).
+First, we decided to restrict our meta-analysis to correlational studies that measure personal factors in creative contexts.
+Studies were excluded if they 1) experimentally manipulated an independent variable related to personal factors (e.g., manipulated motivation, social climate and anxiety, information and Need for Closure, etc.), 2) failed to report the crucial statistics necessary for a meta-analysis (i.e., correlation coefficient or other effect sizes that can be transformed into correlation coefficient, sample size), or 3) were not written in English or French unless all necessary information was provided in English or could be obtained from the authors.

 Screening

 Studies that met our criteria were coded into the “Searched articles” tab within the coding sheet.
 Articles were scanned to determine whether they should be included into the main coding sheet or not.
-If excluded, a reason will be documented along the article recorded.
-Authors of studies with missing statistics were contacted for relevant datasets/information through the “contacting author” tab and the corresponding mail template (see supplementary).
+Reasons for exclusion were documented.
+Authors of studies with missing statistics were contacted for relevant datasets/information through the “contacting author” tab and the corresponding mail template (see supplementary material).
 If the dataset was provided, we included the article in the main coding tab.
-Finally, the process of inclusion can be found through the PRISMA diagram in Figure 1 and the included studies in Table 2.
+Finally, the PRISMA diagram in Figure 1 and the included studies in Table 2 summarize how and which studies were included.

 Figure 1